Blue Train (Asian Kung-Fu Generation song)

 "Blue Train" (ブルートレイン, Burū Torein) is a song by Japanese rock band Asian Kung-Fu Generation.
 It was released as the first single of their third studio album, Fanclub, on November 30, 2005.
 The song entered the top five on the Oricon charts and sold well over 100,000 copies by 2006, becoming the 94th single of the year.

 Music video

 The music video for "Blue Train" was directed by Kazuyoshi Oku.
-The PV premiered on air on Gogoichi -Space Shower Chart Show- on November 13, 2005.
+The PV premiered on the Gogoichi -Space Shower Chart Show- on November 13, 2005.
 It displays the band waiting at a metro station for a train.
 In 2006, the video earned AKG their third consecutive win at the SPACE SHOWER Music Video Awards when it won Best Group Video.